Skip to main content

 7 work package 5 shutterstock 1018035922

-Work package 5 – Consequences Framework
+Work package 5 – All consequences framework

 The ‘all consequences framework’ will be formulated for all the potential unintended consequences.
-This will build on the work around the “Carbon Calculator” but is a wider view of activities, which could be selected based on the scenario and the resulting effect depending on which options/models are selected.
+This will build on the work around the “Carbon Calculator” but is a wider view of activities which could be selected based on the scenario and the resulting effect depending on which options/models are selected.

 It is the sum of all the consequences that emerge collectively from the designs which determine the value gained or lost.
 This will provide the scales of balance to determine how the optimum equilibrium between the natural world and the modern world can be maintained and align daily activities required to keep our modern lives running in harmony with nature.